Zé Vitor (footballer, born 1998)

-José Vitor dos Santos Silva (born 4 November 1998), simply known as Zé Vítor, is a Brazilian professional footballer who plays as a forward for Bulgarian First League club CSKA 1948 Sofia.
+José Vitor dos Santos Silva (born 4 November 1998), simply known as Zé Vítor, is a Brazilian professional footballer who plays as a forward for China League One club Nanjing City.

 Career

 Zé Vitor began his career at Estanciano in 2017.
-He became famous playing for the Santa Catarina teams of Atlético Tubarão and Marcílio Dias, where he scored 9 goals in 12 matches in the 2022 Campeonato Catarinense, which attracted the attention of CR Vasco da Gama.
-After playing in the 2023 season for Londrina on loan, he arrived in 2024 at Ypiranga de Erechim, where he once again stood out, scoring 12 goals in 34 games.
+He became famous playing for the Santa Catarina teams of Atlético Tubarão and Marcílio Dias, where he scored 9 goals in 12 matches in the 2022 Campeonato Catarinense, which attracted the attention of Vasco da Gama.
+After playing in the 2023 season for Londrina on loan, he arrived in 2024 at Ypiranga-RS, where he once again stood out, scoring 12 goals in 34 games.

 In the 2025 season, he played in the Campeonato Carioca for Boavista SC and in April he left for CSKA 1948 in Bulgarian football.
+He was released by the club at the end of the year.